beedeez/react-portal-tooltip/README.md

 $ npm install react-portal-tooltip
 ```

-**Warning** The versions 2.x on npm are compatible with React 16.
+**Warning** The versions 2.x on npm are compatible with React 16+ (including React 19).
 Corresponding versions for older versions of React:

 ```shell
 # For react v15